 To speak with one of our New York Cannabis Experts about winning a license and starting a cannabis business, please follow the link below.

-More specifically, read the Marijuana Regulation & Taxation Act (MRTA) that legalized adult-use cannabis in New York State.
-For your convenience, our New York marijuana consulting firm created an outline of Article 4, which governs Adult-Use Cannabis in New York (begins on page 34 of the Act):
+For your convenience, our New York marijuana consulting firm created an outline of Article 4 of the Act, which governs Adult-Use Cannabis in New York (begins on page 34 of the Act):

 - 62. Information to be requested in applications for licenses.